lino-framework/book/docs/user/install.rst

 Installing Lino
 ===============

-Note that the installation process described below is currently being tested.
-No guarantee.
-Until we are done, you might prefer the instructions about :doc:`/dev/install`.

 This document explains how to install Lino on your machine in order to write applications.
 If you prefer using the latest version, then you should rather follow :doc:`/dev/install`.
 For deploying Lino applications on a production site you will read :doc:`/admin/install`.

 Basically you open a terminal and type::